Alta Loma School District

 Bullying and Harassment

 The Alta Loma School District prohibits discrimination, harassment, intimidation, and bullying based on the actual or perceived characteristics of a person's disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics.
-This policy applies to all acts related to school activity or school attendance occuring within a District school.
+This policy applies to all acts related to school activity or school attendance occurring within a District school.

 Bullying is defined as any severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of an electronic act, and including one or more acts committed by a pupil or group of pupils directed toward one ore more pupils that has or can be reasonably predicted to have the effect of causing a reasonable pupil to experience a substantially detimental effect on the pupil's physical or mental health, academic performance, or ability to participate in school activities.